Frank Marshall Davis Collection

 Barack Obama mentioned Frank Marshall Davis in his autobiography, Dreams From My Father.
 Davis was referred to as a friend of Obama’s grandfather and an African American who made an impression on him as a young man growing up in Hawai’i.

-Washington University’s Film & Media Archive and the Center for Labor Education and Research (CLEAR) at the University of Hawai’i—West O’ahu partnered to preserve and digitize an interview conducted with Davis in 1987.
-The interview was meant to be part of a longer documentary, but Davis died before the program was completed.
+WashU Libraries’ Film & Media Archive and the Center for Labor Education and Research (CLEAR) at the University of Hawai’i—West O’ahu partnered to preserve and digitize an interview with Davis in 1987.
+The interview was meant to be part of a longer documentary, but Davis died before completing the program.
 A shorter, 30-minute program aired on Hawai’i Public Television was created as a tribute to Davis for the Rice and Rose series produced by CLEAR.

-The complete transcript of the Interview with Frank Marshall Davis conducted by Chris Conybeare and Joy Chong is now available.
+The complete transcript of Chris Conybeare and Joy Chong’s interview with Frank Marshall Davis is now available.
 The University of Hawaii’s Center for Labor Education & Research gathered the interviews for the series Rice & Roses.
 A portion of the digitized interview is available on the Film and Media Archive’s YouTube channel.

 Access these Materials